love4code/APS/README.md

 5. Copy the link from the modal
 6. Send to the installer
 7. Installer sees only their assigned jobs (no login required)
+8. **Click on any calendar event** to view job details in a read-only modal

 **Option 2: Send Email Invite (Requires Login)**